 As an example, he points to the Atlantic’s cod fishery, which has been particularly affected by the loss of big, fertile female fish.
 In 2010, managers implemented control measures, including catch limits, to help the cod fishery there recover.

-This drop in BOFFFFs was likely caused by fishermen targeting bigger fish, the study notes, because doing so impacts the size and age structure of fish populations.
+The loss was likely a result of anglers targeting bigger fish which led to more BOFFFFs being removed from the fishery.
+The study notes that removing these fish impacts the size and age structure of fish populations.
 Authors write, “Age truncation is now known to destabilize fished populations, increasing their susceptibility to collapse.”